MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/mad_mod_diffalg.rst

 Approximation
 -------------

-As already said, the TPSAs themselves do not perform approximations for orders :math:`0\,..n` and the Taylor's theorem gives an explicit form of the remainder for the truncation error of higher orders, while all derivatives are computed using AD.
-AD relies on the fact that any computer program can execute a sequence of elementary arithmetic operations and functions, and apply the chain rule to them repeatedly to automatically compute the derivatives to machine precision.
+As already said, the TPSAs themselves do not perform approximations for orders :math:`0\,..n` and the Taylor's theorem gives an explicit form of the remainder for the truncation error of higher orders, while all derivatives are computed to machine precision using AD.
+AD relies on the fact that any computer program can execute a sequence of elementary arithmetic operations and functions, and apply the chain rule to them repeatedly to automatically compute the exact derivatives.

-So when TPSAs introduce appromixation errors?
-When they are used as *interpolation functions* to approximate by substitution or perturbation, values at positions :math:`a+h` away from their initial point :math:`a`:
+So when TPSAs do introduce appromixation errors?
+When they are used as *interpolation functions* to approximate by substitution or perturbation, values at positions :math:`a+h` away from their initial evaluation point :math:`a`:

 .. math::
    T_f^n(x+h;a) = \sum_{k=0}^{n} \frac{f_{a}^{(k)}}{k!} (x-a+h)^k